Developing a strategy for airway managemenT

-The end result of the planning process should be an implementable airway strategy.
-The authors of the 4th National Audit Project (NAP 4) in the UK describe a strategy as consisting of "a co-ordinated logical sequence of plans".
+The authors of the 4th National Audit Project (NAP 4) in the UK stressed that the end result of the planning process should be an implementable airway strategy.
+The Vortex Approach defines an airway strategy as “a coordinated series of implementable plans, each a contingency for the failure of the previous one, including clear triggers & defined actions that outline the process of priming for CICO rescue”.
 A strategy thus not only outlines the initial plan for airway management but is also repeatedly able to answer the question "What is the plan if that plan fails?".
 Effective planning takes a team whose training and experience has made them competent to manage an airway emergency and ensures that they are capable (via timely access to appropriate resources) and ready to manage it in a specific context.

 The Vortex Approach provides a number of resources to assist with airway planning that utilise the same concepts and language as the primary Vortex tool.
 By using a consistent template for both the planning and implementation phases of airway management the Vortex Approach aims to facilitate recall of the airway strategy and optimise team performance under pressure.